UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 The client reports no connectivity complaints from their team.
 Video conferencing, file transfers, and normal business operations proceed without network-related issues.

 One observation: the integrated WiFi 7 radio runs noticeably warm during extended use.
 This is normal for compact all-in-one devices, but ensure adequate ventilation when installing.
+The bottom intake draws air upward through the cylinder—similar to the original Dream Router, which was prone to dust accumulation.
+We recommend periodic cleaning of the intake vents, especially in dusty environments.
 We mounted the unit on a wall with clear airflow rather than placing it in an enclosed cabinet.

 Practical Recommendations